Agnes Magpale: Cebu Provincial Board Member

-Acting Vice Governor
+Vice Governor (2011–2013)

-Upon the death of Gregorio Sanchez, Jr. due to lung cancer on April 29, 2011, she was sworn as Vice Governor of the province of Cebu on May 10, 2011 to serve the remaining unfinished term of Sanchez.
+Upon the death of Gregorio Sanchez Jr. due to lung cancer on April 29, 2011, she was sworn as Vice Governor of the province of Cebu on May 10, 2011 to serve the remaining unfinished term of Sanchez.
 An electoral protest before the Commission on Election was ongoing against Sanchez filed by businessman Glenn Soco, thus her seat at the Sangguniang Panlalawigan remained vacant in the case that the protest would be decided in favor of Soco.
 Her assumption to the post was by virtue of her being the member of the Provincial Board who garnered the highest number of votes in the 2010 election.

-On February 12, 2018, the Ombudsman ruled to dismiss then Gwendolyn Garcia based on the complaint Magpale filed in 2012 over the back-filling in the Balili property, a portion of which was submerged underwater.
+On February 12, 2018, the Ombudsman ruled to dismiss then-Representative Gwendolyn Garcia based on the complaint Magpale filed in 2012 over the back-filling in the Balili property, a portion of which was submerged underwater.
 However, the ruling was overturned by the Court of Appeals on May 12, 2019.

-Acting Governor
+Acting Governor (2012–2013)

-She took oath as the acting governor when Garcia was suspended for six months on December 19, 2012.
+Magpale took her oath as acting governor while Garcia was suspended for six months on December 19, 2012.
 Garcia's suspension, which was signed by Executive Secretary Paquito Ochoa Jr. on behalf of President Benigno Aquino III, stemmed from the administrative complaint filed by Gregorio Sanchez Jr. in 2010 in connection with hiring of contractual workers.
 Garcia filed a temporary restraining order at the Court of Appeals, stating that she had acted within the bounds of her office's authority, and stayed in the Cebu Provincial Capitol until January 30, 2013, while Magpale began her term as acting governor in the Legislative Building.

-Vice Governor
+Vice Governor (2013–2019)

 Magpale ran for the position of Vice Governor under the Liberal Party and won in 2013 and was reelected for a second term in 2016.

 On October 17, 2018, she filed her certificate of candidacy for Governor under the Nationalist People's Coalition for the 2019 mid-term election.
 On December 20, 2018, Congresswoman Gwendolyn Garcia of Cebu's 3rd district filed charges at the Office of the Ombudsman against Hilario Davide III, Agnes Magpale, and four Capitol officers on alleged appointments on positions that were "not yet to be declared vacant".
 Davide stated that the concerned appointments were in conformance to standard procedure.

 On March 26, 2019, Garcia together with Provincial Board Member Alex Binghay also filed an injunction against Davide, Magpale, several Capitol officials, contractor WT Construction Inc. and Development Bank of the Philippines from constructing the ₱1.5 billion, 20-story Cebu Provincial Resource Center.
 Garcia alleged that contract for the building's construction was not authorized by the Provincial Board, while Davide claimed they complied the requisite protocols in pursuing the project.

-Magpale was defeated by Gwendolyn Garcia of PDP–Laban, and Garcia returned as the elected Governor of Cebu in 2019.
+2019 gubernatorial campaign and retirement

-Net worth
+Magpale was defeated by Gwendolyn Garcia of PDP–Laban in the 2019 elections, with Garcia returning as Governor of Cebu.
+She then announced her retirement from politics after 34 years in public service in order to spend more time with her grandchildren and enjoy taking care of her farm.